jccrosby/smart-ai-adoption/slides.md

 ## Smart Adoption vs. Blind FOMO

 <!--
-1. AI for Teams - Smart Adoption Not Blind FOMO
+Navigating AI for Teams

+Smart Adoption vs. Blind FOMO

-2. AI is going to take all the jobs!
-3. There is a lot of fear mongering out there
+1. There is a lot of fear mongering out there
+   1. AI is going to take all the jobs!
-4. "AI won’t take your job—but someone using it smarter will.""
+   2. AI won’t take your job—but someone using it smarter will.
-5. ...the pressure to "do something with AI" is real.
+2. But, the pressure to "do something with AI" is real.
-6. But the reality is that AI is a tool, not a magic wand.
+3. And the reality is that AI is a tool, not a magic wand.
-7. The key is to understand it and adopt it wisely, not blindly.
+4. Just like any other tool, the key is to understand it and adopt it wisely, not blindly.
-8. That's my hope for this talk - to help you navigate the AI landscape, avoid the pitfalls, and make informed decisions.
+5. That's my hope for this talk - to provide a simple way navigate the changes that AI is introducing, avoid the pitfalls, and make better informed decisions.
 -->

 ---